rust-stuco/lectures/week3/slides.md

     println!("{:?}", rect);
 }
 ```
-* Follows the same rules for mutable references as before.
+* Follows the same rules for mutable references as before

 ---